Finding workplace solutions right where you are

 Luckily there may be another way.
 While there’s no guarantee this will work, it’s worth a shot.
 After all, you’re already there.
 I like to call this approach to job change changing jobs from the inside.

-Changing your workplace relationship
+Changing your relationship with work

 And in case your boss is the problem